locessentials/eng401-business-english-us/unit5/week15/esg-reporting.md

 ---

-## 📥 Download This Activity
+## 📥 Download this Content

-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week15/esg-reporting.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit5/week15/esg-reporting.md) and download it.

 ### 🤖 GAI Study Prompts
-Copy the downloaded content and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me understand the difference between Scope 1, 2, and 3 emissions and why Scope 3 is often excluded from corporate reporting"
 - "Analyze this excerpt from [company name]'s ESG report for signs of greenwashing or authentic commitment"
 - "What are the most credible third-party ESG rating systems, and what do they measure?"